-The winery is located in the municipality of Bommes in the area Sauterne (Graves, Bordeaux).
-It was founded towards the end of the 18th century by Latour Blanche.
-In 1815 it was taken over by the German -born Frederic Focke, who is said to have experimented with noble-rotten berries.
-By the well-known German wine collector Hardy Rodenstock (1941-2018) organized tastings supposedly the vintages 1747 and 1748 as noble sweet Wines have been recognized.
-This would give the winery the honor, even before the famous Château d'Yquem to have produced sweet wines.
-This is not guaranteed.
-The estate was at the Bordeaux Classification Classified in 1855 as "Premier Cru Classé" (Sauternes).
+The estate is located in the commune of Bommes Sauterne (Graves, Bordeaux).
+It was founded by Latour Blanche in the late 18th century.
+In 1815 it was taken over by Frederic Focke of German origin, who is said to have experimented with noble rot berries.
+At the famous German wine collector Hardy Rodenstock (1941-2018) organized tastings are said to be the 1747 and 1748 vintages noble sweet Wines have been recognized.
+This would be an honor for the winery, even before the famous one Château d'Yquem to have produced sweet wines.
+However, this is not guaranteed.
+The good was at Bordeaux Classification Classified as "Premier Cru Classé" in 1855 (Sauternes).

-The later owner, Daniel "Osiris" Iffla (1825-1907), bequeathed the estate to the French state in 1909 on the condition that it establish a viticulture college "École de Viticulture et d'Oenologie de la Tour Blanche" be established on the site.
-In honor of the founder, his alias "Osiris" is mentioned on the label.
+The later owner Daniel "Osiris" Iffla (1825-1907) bequeathed the winery to the French state in 1909 on the condition that a wine-growing college "École de Viticulture et d'Oenologie de la Tour Blanche" be established on the site.
+In honor of the founder, his alias "Osiris" is listed on the label.
 The estate is still under the administration of the Ministry of Agriculture.
-The vineyard area totals 40 hectares, of which 36 are hectares Sémillon (78%), Sauvignon Blanc (16%) and Muscadelle (6%).
+The vineyards cover 40 hectares, of which 36 hectares are Sémillon (78%), Sauvignon Blanc (16%) and Muscadelle (6%) planted.
 The extremely long-lasting noble sweet wine will be 18 to 24 months in 100% new barriques expanded.
 The second wine is called "Mademoiselle de Saint Marc".
-It also produces a dry white wine called "Les Jardins de Thinoy" is also produced.
+A dry white wine called "Les Jardins de Thinoy" is also produced.
 The red wine "Cru de Cinquet" is produced from the remaining four hectares.